|"Do not feed the Trolls" sign. Photographed in South-Africa, Troll-Park near Pretoria :-) (Photo credit: Wikipedia)|

 - If you are finding yourself posting more than 10 comments in the same thread within a 24-hour period, please take it down a notch.

 - Trolls who repeatedly post irrelevant comments, bait others, rely on Christianspeak, or regularly violate the rules of argument will be banned.
-Except in the most extreme cases, a warning will be extended before banning.

 In closing, I'd like to extend a word of thanks to my regular readers.
 You've been great at providing a reality-based rebuttal of much of the Christian nonsense that occurs in the comments.
-Since I cannot blog from work, I'm rarely able to address these comments until later.
+Since I cannot visit this blog from work, I'm rarely able to address these comments until later.
 I really appreciate your willingness to come in and set the record straight when necessary.
 Keep it up.